 Thank you to those who have donated!
 As of October 26, the Save Patient Access Defense Fund has amassed $111,656 in donations from 116 donors.
 We want to thank our members who have joined our defense by not only reaching out to their networks and representatives but also by committing their finances to the Defense Fund.
 We ask you to join these leaders in our Society by donating today.

 To inform our Policy Committee with some additional information, we are asking office-based members to share their input by completing this short survey.
 Your responses will be kept confidential.

 Engage with your member of Congress about this topic.
 Post this issue in all your office reception rooms and encourage your patients to also contact their Congress representatives!
 Discuss this issue with your patients if the opportunity presents itself.
 This is a critical patient access issue, and so it is right to discuss especially with your Medicare patients!
 Attend a district Town Hall to raise your concerns.
 Best of all, call and request a 20-minute-or-so meeting in the representative’s district office with the member and their staff.
 Make a random stop by your representative's district office!
 Get their attention any way you can.

 Attached is suggested text that you can use in your email or request to meet.
-I recommend customizing your letter to your practice, such as location(s) and the number of staff you employ.Download Sample Letter
+I recommend customizing your letter to your practice, such as location(s) and the number of staff you employ.Contact your Legislators

-The AVLS Advocacy Committee will host an informational webinar to update our membership about the Proposed 2022 Payment Rule on Thursday, August 26, at 8:00 PM EDT.
-Registration is free, and the webinar will be restricted to AVLS Members only.Watch the Recording
+The AVLS Advocacy Committee hosted an informational webinar to update our membership about the Proposed 2022 Payment Rule on Thursday, August 26, at 8:00 PM EDT.
+Registration is free, and the webinar recording is restricted to AVLS Members only.Watch the Recording